 In this article, we'll be going over the steps to install a new Luxury Vinyl Tile (LVT) floor.

 LVT flooring is a popular choice for foyers, kitchens and bathrooms.
 It is durable, easy to install and maintain.
-It also feels softer underfoot than traditional ceramic tiles.
 I've installed quite a few of these floors and I've been very pleased with the process and outcomes.

 To complete this project you'll need a few things.

 LVT Flooring (I prefer Armstrong or Mannington products.
 Both are made in USA and are high quality)

 Demo Tools (Hammer, Pry Bar, Scraper, etc)

 First we'll need to ensure the subfloor is suitable for the install.
 Ideally, you'll have a flat and smooth surface for installing your LVT.